weewx/weewx/docs/xtypes.md

 - A new module, `weewx.xtypes`, will be introduced.
 Similar to the existing `weewx.units`, it would be responsible for managing new types.
 New types can be added dynamically, using a Python API.

-- Simplicity of adding new types is favored over simplicity of using the new types.
-This is because the end-users are more likely to be doing the former, rather than the latter.

 - The service `StdWXCalculate` will no longer have a fixed set of "special" types.
 Instead, it will be extensible, by using `weewx.xtypes`.
 The existing options of `hardware`, `prefer_hardware`, and `software` would continue.
 It would come out-of-the-box with the existing types it now handles (`dewpoint`, `heatindex`, etc.), but new types could be added